gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 5. Specification of the EU Due Diligence Statement message.
 6. Mapping of GS1 data structures to the EU Due Diligence Statement.
 7. Questionnaire for suppliers for gathering relevant data.
+8. Concrete system architecture (e.g. authorisation, authentification)
+9. Technical implementation considerations (e.g. system design)
+10. Non-functional requirements (e.g. usability, performance)
-8. Any other subject not explicitly mentioned to be in scope.
+11. Any other subject not explicitly mentioned to be in scope.

 Note that GS1/GS1 Germany may provide support regarding several of the above-mentioned out of scope matters in future documents or standardisation activities.